artiebits/fake-git-history/README.md

 ## PS

 It is something I wrote as a joke, so don't take it seriously.
 I don't encourage people to cheat.
 But if anybody is judging your professional skills by the graph at your GitHub profile, they deserve to see a rich graph 🤓

-Enjoy using this tool?
-I would appreciate it if you [buy me a cup of coffee](https://www.buymeacoffee.com/artiebits).